Another Time (Earth, Wind & Fire album)

-Another Time is the first compilation album by American band Earth, Wind & Fire, released on September 7, 1974 on Warner Bros.
+Another Time is the first compilation album by American band Earth, Wind & Fire, released in September 1974 on Warner Bros.
 Records.
 It reached No. 29 on the Billboard Top Soul Albums chart.

 Overview

 Another Time was issued as a double album with songs compiled from the band's first two albums, Earth, Wind & Fire and The Need of Love.
 A bonus track, "Handwriting on the Wall", was also included on the album.

 Critical reception

 Ron Wynn of Allmusic described the songs on Another Time as "certainly worth hearing again".
 Billboard called the album "enjoyable".

 Track listing

+All songs written by Wade Flemons, Maurice White and Don Whitehead, unless otherwise noted.

 Personnel

 Credits adapted from album's text.